jsborjesson/dotfiles/README.md

 ## Installation

-* Install the Mac OSX [Command Line Tools](https://developer.apple.com/downloads/index.action).
+* Install the Mac OSX Command Line Tools.
 * `rake -T` to see all the available commands and use them to install.

 ### Manual steps

-* Turn off `cmd+space` for Spotlight and bind it to Alfred
+* Turn off `cmd+space` for Spotlight and bind it to Alfred.
+* Bind caps lock to control.
 * **iTerm2**
-    * Set font to **Sauce Code Powerline** (installed by homebrew)
+    * Set font to **Sauce Code Powerline** (installed by homebrew).
-    * Set terminal type to `xterm-256color`
+    * Set terminal type to `xterm-256color`.
-    * Set scrollbacklines to 0 to prevent 2-finger scrolling in Vim, use tmux instead
+    * Set scrollbacklines to 0 to prevent 2-finger scrolling in Vim, use tmux instead.
-* Set the default shell to Zsh
+* Set the default shell to Zsh.
 * Rebind keys using **Seil**. (right cmd -> enter)
 * Enable things in **Karabiner**.
     * faster key repeat
     * vim-mode
     * `Control_L to Control_L + Escape`
 * `pip3 install jrnl`

-### Homebrew

-The `Brewfile` can be run with `brew bundle`.

 ### Zsh

 You change the default shell to zsh using `chsh -s zsh`.

-A new version of Zsh is installed with the Brewfile, you can check which version you are running with:
+A new version of Zsh is installed with homebrew, you can check which version you are running with:

 ```bash